wvhulle/prealgebra-latex/README.md

-# prealgebra-latex
+# Learning mathematical operators

+## Worksheet generation
-Generates different types of arithmetic exercises in LaTeX for math teaching.
+This Python script generates different types of arithmetic exercises in LaTeX for math teaching.
+The result is a `.pdf` file that contains question with enough blank space and answers at the end for the teacher.

+- blank space is computed based on the complexity of the problem
+- solutions are always integers
+- adding new operators to make new types of questions should be quite easy

 For installation instructions, see the file [INSTALL.md](INSTALL.md) in this repository.

-To use this library, edit the commands at the end of `generateproblems.py` and run it with python.
-This will result in a pdf.
+## Example usage
+To use this library, choose operators that you want to teach in class.
+For example, to you could decide to build a section that helps students pratice simplifying fractions and computing roots by choosing the `frac_op` and the `sqrt_op` operator.
+Feed these operators to the arithmetic problem generator to obtain a problem section with these operators in the pdf.

+You can edit the problem set's section list `problemlist` with the types of questions you would like at the end of `generateproblems.py`.
+Then  run the file with Python to obtain a `.pdf` file called `assignment.pdf` with problems at the beginning and solutions attached at the end.

+## Work in progress

+Should still be implemented:
+- Translation from Dutch to English or other languages